wsperat/forest-fire/docs/examples.md

 - training and introspection stay on the semantic model
 - `optimize_inference()` creates a runtime-oriented scoring view without changing model meaning
+- `missing_features=[...]` is available when only some columns need explicit missing checks in the optimized runtime
 - used-feature metadata shows how much of the original feature space the model actually depends on
 - serialization and reload preserve the same prediction semantics